iamsilk/CyberPatriot-Scoring-Report/README.md

 - `{2:0.00}` - Percentage value of awarded score divided by total available.
 The addition of `:0.00` within the text forces two decimal places on the formatting.
 Details on formatting can be found within Microsoft's [documentation for the string.format function](https://docs.microsoft.com/en-us/dotnet/api/system.string.format)
 - `{3}` - Date and time when the output file was generated based on score.
 Time is given in the system's time zone.
 - `{4}` - String where all the sections are placed.
 The "meat" of the output.
 Takes into account the other formatting file specified earlier.

+##Development
+To mess with the source code, for the C# aspects, you're only going to need a compiler.
+However, to change stuff with the installer, you're going to need [Microsoft Visual Studio Installer Projects Extensions](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects).